-One of the main goals in this study was to show that the angel (Gabriel) who delivered those messages was speaking primarily about events to come in the near future - events which should not be relegated to the ancient past.
+One of the main goals in the Daniel 9 and Daniel 11 series of posts, was to show that the angel (Gabriel) who delivered those messages was speaking primarily about events to come in the near future - events which should not be relegated to the ancient past.
 Over the centuries, well-meaning scholars and teachers have tried - a little too hard perhaps - to view these Scriptures in the light of past events, rather than seeing them as prophetic insights into future events.

 Today, with the benefit of more historical hindsight than was available in the past, it is easier to pinpoint more accurately the full meaning of Gabriel's prophetic messages.
-But because of the heavy weight of scholarly opinion from the past, the task of adjusting our understanding of these intriguing passages has developed into a major overhaul.
+But because of the heavy weight of scholarly opinion from the past, the task of adjusting our understanding of these intriguing passages developed into a major overhaul.

-The accumulation of translations, commentaries, and various interpretations over the years have stifled the mystery and magic implicit in the words of God's archangel, Gabriel - a being whose mind possessed tremendous foresight, insight, and multi-levelled comprehension.
-There is a need then to re-capture the beauty and wonder of these words from the past... for we stand on the threshold of the End of the Age, and the matter of resolving these particular doctrinal issues is becoming more urgent.
+The accumulation of translations, commentaries, and various interpretations over the years has stifled the mystery and magic implicit in the words of God's archangel, Gabriel - a being whose mind possessed tremendous foresight, insight, and multi-leveled comprehension.
+There is a need then to re-capture the beauty and wonder of these words from the past... for we stand on the threshold of the End of the Age, and the task of resolving these particular doctrinal issues is becoming more urgent.

-If God's Truth lies buried under the rubble of mistranslation, misinterpretation, or cultural understanding of yesteryear, why should it remain so?
+If God's Truth lies buried under the rubble of mistranslation, misinterpretation, or the cultural understanding of yesteryear, why should it remain so?
 And why should God's message through His angel Gabriel remain sidelined at a time when it is needful to grasp the full intent of what he was trying to say long ago about our present world situation?

-So, as a final reminder and because of the need to supply an antidote or remedy against the well-meaning preconceptions of scholars from earlier times, following is a review of the reasons why the primary fulfillment of Gabriel's prophetic messages (especially verses 9:27 and 11:21-35 in the Book of Daniel) can be understood as coming in the near future... that brief tumultuous era prior to Christ's Return:
+So, because of its relevance to our understanding of the End Time scenario and doctrine, and because of the need to supply an antidote or remedy against the well-meaning preconceptions of scholars from earlier times, following is a summary of the reasons why the primary fulfillment of Gabriel's prophetic messages (especially verses [9:27](#) and [11:21-35](#) in the Book of Daniel) can be understood as coming in the near future... that brief tumultuous era prior to Christ's Return: